Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 ***Ian “Death-Eye” Wilde***

 On the inside, the ship gave about the same impression as her exterior.
 Functional rather than stylish, but well squared-away.
 The lighting was clear, bright and neutral, the gravity a *little* low at exact Dominion standard, but the airlock cycled healthily and the area beyond was clean.
-A small round cleaning drone---a Roomba by another name, really---skirted around Ian’s feet with a warble and continued on its patrol up the length of the deck.
+A small round cleaning drone - a Roomba by another name, really - skirted around Ian’s feet with a warble and continued on its patrol up the length of the deck.

 Right.
 Any space with three or four furry lifeforms in it had to deal with shed hairs and dander.
 Having some robo-vacuums made sense.